 “Great things are done by a series of small things brought together”, Vincent Van Gogh

 Starting the 8-week Code First: Girls Web Development course mid-October, I entered a class with a mix of university students, students on work placement and others working in various industries.
 I was by far the oldest person in the room at 38 and it was the first time I had to talk about what I was doing to others.
 I was actually quite nervous to start with but everyone was so encouraging.

 Huge shout out to CFG, especially Lydia Quinn who advocated the entire course for non-students, making it possible for women like me to get a place on the Code First: Girls course in Belfast.
 I’m now a volunteer instructor on this course and I love seeing women from all backgrounds learning to code.
 You can read Lydia’s excellent Medium post of what it’s all about here).

-During this time, I still worked through ZTM (albeit more slowly).
+During this time, I still worked through the ZTM Bootcamp (albeit more slowly).
 The Code First: Girls Web Development course really propelled me forward not only in terms of knowledge but the confidence that I was on the right track.
 I thoroughly enjoyed the classes, especially receiving quality advice from the course instructors, who were experienced Software Engineers.